Securing your Facebook Account from Hackers

 In Conclusion

-The original hack I described would not have been possible had two factor authentication had been turned on.
-The hacker would have gotten access to the email address and password but as soong as he would go to change the email address to his own he could have been prompted to enter a two factor authentication code.
+The original hack I described would not have been possible had two-factor authentication been turned on.
+The hacker would have gotten access to the email address and password but as soon as they go to change the email address to their own they would be prompted to enter a two-factor authentication code.

 Always be wary of emails no matter who they appear to come from and safe browsing.